Why Healthcare Organizations are Holding Back Innovation: Three Barriers to Healthcare Innovation

 The annual budget model that hospitals usually operate under makes it difficult to invest in recent technologies and other healthcare innovation.
 Furthermore, investing in healthcare innovation will likely reduce their available funds for the rest of the fiscal year.
 Unless the payback period from the new healthcare innovation investment is realized in the current year, hospitals tend to reject the proposal to buy new technology.
 To overcome this, players in the healthcare industry can consider moving toward a budget process wherein the healthcare organization allows each department to keep a certain portion of the savings it created from the ROI of the new technology for future year budgets.

-Separating operating- and capital-budget timelines and process
+Separating operating- and capital-budget timelines associated with healthcare innovation

 In many healthcare systems, technology hardware and perpetual software licenses are paid for with capital budgets.
 Whereas, annual subscription models commonly used by software as a service (SaaS) solutions are purchased with the operating budgets.
 So, the source of funding (capital or operating budget) rather than the functionality and performance of alternative solutions determines the purchases made.
-In order to overcome such healthcare innovation barriers, organizations should purchase new technology not based on whether it fits into capital or operating budgets, but by weighing the performance and ROI of each solution that they are considering.
+In order to overcome such innovation barriers, organizations should purchase new technology not based on whether it fits into capital or operating budgets, but by weighing the performance and ROI of each solution that they are considering.